chainbound/msg-rs/book/src/usage/transport-layers.md

 async fn main() {
     // Initialize the reply socket (server side) with default TCP let mut rep = RepSocket::new(Tcp::default());
-    rep.bind("0.0.0.0:4444").await.unwrap();
+    // Bind the socket to the address.
+This will start listening for incoming connections.
+    // This method does DNS resolution internally, so you can use hostnames here. rep.bind("0.0.0.0:4444").await.unwrap();

     // Initialize the request socket (client side) with default TCP let mut req = ReqSocket::new(Tcp::default());
-    req.connect("0.0.0.0:4444").await.unwrap();
+    // Connect the socket to the address.
+This will initiate a connection to the server.
+    // This method does DNS resolution internally, so you can use hostnames here. req.connect("0.0.0.0:4444").await.unwrap();

     // ...